Feast vs Giskard

 - How much does it cost?

-- Feast is completely free to use.
+- Feast is fully open-source and free to use with no paid plans.

 - Does it have a free plan?

-- Yes, Feast is free to use.
+- Yes, Feast is entirely free and open-source.

 - What integrations does it support?